thoth-station/adviser/docs/source/steps.rst

         stack as these two will never be resolved together

-  * Packages that have security vulnerabilities (CVE) can be penalized during resolution so that they do not occur in the resolved software stack, unless there is no better candidate based on scoring in other pipeline steps
+  * Packages that have security vulnerabilities (CVE) can be penalized during the resolution so that they do not occur in the resolved software stack, unless there is no better candidate based on scoring in other pipeline steps

   * Prevent adding ``scipy`` to a TensorFlow>2.1<=2.3 unless introduced explictly in the stack.
 It is not needed (it was introduced accidentally).